asishrs/hello-kubeless/README.md

 task kubeless:deploy
 ```

-In our case we are deploying the function as well as setting an auto scaling rule to scale the pods up to four based in CPU metric (70%)
+In our case we are deploying the function as well as setting an auto scaling rule to scale the pods up to four based on CPU metric (70%)

 ### Deploy function